-The market around these devices is one of the strongest and fastest-growing fields of AI technology.
+The market for these devices is one of the strongest and fastest-growing fields of AI technology.
 The following AI statistics will show you why.

 (Pew Research Center)

-20. For 55% of virtual assistant users, being able to control their device hands-free is a major reason why they use speech recognition apps.
+28. For 55% of virtual assistant users, being able to control their device hands-free is one of the main reasons why they use speech recognition apps.

 (Pew Research Center)

-22. Apple’s Siri is the least accurate virtual assistant in the commerce category, with just 68% of its responses correct.
+30. Apple’s Siri is the least accurate virtual assistant in the commerce category, with just 68% of its responses being accurate.

 Statistics on AI in self-driving vehicles